microsoft/vscode-docs/docs/containers/bridge-to-kubernetes.md

 ![Development computer connected](images/bridge-to-kubernetes-vs-code/development-computer-connected.png)

 > **Note**: On subsequent launches, you will not be prompted for the service name, port, launch task, or whether to run isolated.
 These values are saved in `.vscode/tasks.json`.
-To change these settings later, open the Command Palette, and run the command **Bridge to Kubernetes: Configure Bridge to Kubernetes**.
+To change these settings later, open the Command Palette, and run the command **Bridge to Kubernetes: Configure**.

 Once your development computer is connected, traffic starts redirecting to your development computer for the service you are replacing.